Atlanta spa killings lead to questions about sex work and exploitation

 After StreetGrace completed its research on Georgia’s massage businesses, executive director Camila Zolfaghari said the exploitation of workers within them is undeniable.
 She hopes it will be taken into consideration during the shooting investigation.

-“They have very few contacts with the community, are told they’ll be put in jail for Visa fraud if they outcry, and are told their families will be put in danger,” Zolfaghari said.
+“They have very few contacts with the community, are told they’ll be put in jail for visa fraud if they outcry, and are told their families will be put in danger,” Zolfaghari said.

 Such threats keep trafficking victims from seeking help, and keep sex workers from reporting the violence they regularly experience at the hands of buyers.
 Those who do report crimes always run the risk of being arrested for prostitution and solicitation, and blamed for their own victimization.